 Information Of Sekinchan

-Along the way, you will find a water path (aqueduct), a little bridge, birds, and of course the paddy.
+Along the way, you will find a water path (aqueduct), a little bridge, birds, and the paddy.
 There are also factories which allow visits.
-The staff will brief you on the paddy plantation process, type of rice, and so on.
-You can also purchase the rice here which is not available in the market.
-Besides rice, you can also get nice mangoes at the stalls along Sekinchan main road.
+The staff will brief you on the paddy plantation process, the type of rice, and so on.
+You can also purchase the rice here, which is not available in the market.
+Besides rice, you can also get lovely mangoes along Sekinchan's main road stalls.
 On the other side of the road is the fishing village.
-You can also stop by to have a look at the fishing boats and jetty.
+You can also stop by to look at the fishing boats and jetty.
 Do stop by for some seafood too.

 The rice in Sekinchan is harvested twice a year – the middle of the year (around May and June) and the end of the year (around November and December).
 Sowing is done between March and April as well as August and September.
 The paddy field is a vast expanse of green during sowing months and turns into a golden sea during the harvest period.